opinion

 4. Overruling it without good reason.
 Trust your instincts, but also trust math.
 As noted above, if you’re going to override a recommendation, make sure you know why you’re doing it.

 5. Forgetting to review trends.
-AI can spot shifts in buying behavior, but you still need to check in and update your settings.
+AI can spot shifts in buying behavior, but you still need to check in and update your settings, giving it all of the proper details and context to get accurate projections.

-Steering clear of these pitfalls will help make sure you are using your AI inventory tools to your best advantage.
+Steering clear of these pitfalls will ensure that you are using your AI inventory tools to your best advantage.

 At a Glance: AI Tools for Inventory